 These options will be of value taxes-wise because they are classified differently under the business law and are treated differently by the Internal revenue Service.

 Once you have decided on an LLC as your business structure of choice in Rhode Island, here are some things to keep in mind when forming one.
-Take note, you can get a registered agent to help you with the process.
+Take note, that you can get a registered agent to help you with the process.

 Step 1: Choose Your Business Name

-In Rhode Island, there are extremely stringent regulations for LLC name compliance; therefore, it's critical that small business owners are looking to establish an LLC satisfy all essential legal criteria before submitting paperwork as well as ensuring that their new LLC name isn't already taken by someone else who registered first or even reserved your desired business name.
+In Rhode Island, there are extremely stringent regulations for LLC name compliance; therefore, it's critical that small business owners looking to establish an LLC satisfy all essential legal criteria before submitting paperwork as well as ensuring that their new LLC name isn't already taken by someone else who registered first or even reserved your desired business name.

 Your company's name is its official title for all business activities, including business bank accounts and taxes.

-In Rhode Island, names of LLCs must meet the following guidelines:
+In Rhode Island, the names of LLCs must meet the following guidelines:

 The legal name of the business entity must contain the word "Limited," "Ltd.," or any other variation of the words "limited liability company."